Hangover Cures That Really Work (and the Ones That Don't)

 "There are a lot of myths about hangover cures," says Ruth C. Engs, R.N., a professor at Indiana University who has done extensive research on the effects of drinking.
 "Essentially there is no hangover 'cure' other than consuming water and liquids like juice in the morning."

 The reason?
 Hangover symptoms are a product of dehydration, hypoglycemia, and the poisonous side effects from toxins in our drinks (sounds great, right?).
 Water will not only help hydrate your muscles and organs, but will also aid in flushing out the toxins.
 Juices such as orange juice accomplish both while replenishing your body with missing sugars.
 (Check out eight super healthy drinks—and eight to skip.)

-Here, Engs breaks down the most common hangover hoaxes that don’t really help you recover from that bonus bubbly—plus what you can do to ease your hangover woes.
+Here, Engs breaks down the most common hangover myths that don’t really help you recover from that bonus bubbly—plus hangover cures that actually work.
 (Did you hear?
 Post-work workouts are the new happy hour.)